 Jordy has a technical certification in freestyle (club coach); is a level 3 CSIA instructor; a level 3 alpine ski coach; and a level 4b freestyle aerials coach.
 He also has done professional development in the IFSA coaching certification program, avalanche safety, and skier cross.

 ‘Big Lou’ is a Canmore native, and he learned his trade on the slopes of Lake Louise.
 Lou has been involved in competitive freeride since the age of 9, and his experience brings a wealth of knowledge to our athletes.
 Lou was on the Lake Louise ski patrol for 3 seasons and is the youngest patroller Lake Louise has ever hired full time.
 Lou currently competes in the adult IFSA freeride circuit and has had numerous podiums.
-He won the Revelstoke FWQ 4* in 2016, and last season he won ‘Wrangle the Chute’ (FWQ 2*).
-Lou is also the current reigning IFSA champ at our home hill.
-Lou was with Ullr from its inception and he has mostly been responsible for our 15 – 19 age group.
+He won the Revelstoke FWQ 4* in 2016; was 2nd in the 2017 ‘Wrangle the Chute’ (FWQ 2*, 4*); and he won the 2016, 2017, 2018 Senior Big Mountain Challenge at our home hill.
+Lou has been with Ullr from its inception and is mostly responsible for our 15 – 19 age group.
 Big Lou can definitely ski!
 However his ability to connect with the athletes, and his passion for the sport, also shine bright.
-Lou has a freestyle technical certification (Fundamentalz).
+Lou has a freestyle technical certification.
 He also has 80 hours of wilderness first aid, his CAA operations level 1, and his IFSA coaching L100 certification.

 Andrew is another one of our coaches coming out of Canmore.
-He learned to ski Lake Louise and this has been his ‘happy place’ ever since.
+This will be his second year coaching with Ullr.
+Andrew learned to ski at Lake Louise and it has been his ‘happy place’ ever since.
 Andrew started competitive freeride at the age of 12.
 He has had a number of podiums on the IFSA junior freeride circuit.
-Last season he had a 3rdat the Castle IFSA regional, and at the Big White IFSA regional.
-He came 5th in the IFSA Kicking Horse national and qualified 3rdat the IFSA Lake Louise national.
-Andrew had an IFSA ranking of 7th in Canada after last season.
-Andrew has his technical freestyle certification (Fundamentalz), and an L100 IFSA coaching certification.
+In 2018, Andrew was 3rd at the Castle regional, the Big White regional, and the Lake Louise national.
+In 2019, Andrew finished his season ranked 6th in Canada.
+He won the Lake Louise national event, and was 12th at the North American Championship.
+Andrew has a technical freestyle certification, and a L100 IFSA coaching certification.
+He also has his avalanche skills level 1, and his emergency first aid.
 Andrew is a very natural coach, a fantastic athlete, and a great role model for the Ullr athletes.

 Jade is a ‘Calgary girl.’
-She learned to ski at Lake Louise, and has been competing in IFSA freeride events since the age of 12.
+This will be her second season coaching with Ullr.
+Jade learned to ski at Lake Louise, and has been competing in IFSA freeride events since the age of 12.
 Jade has had numerous IFSA podiums along the way.
 In 2016, Jade placed 2nd in the qualifying run of the IFSA North American Championship and looked about to win the girls 12 – 14 category.
 About 30 feet from the finish of the final run, with nothing left but to ski into the corral, a snow-snake got her!
 (She hates snow-snakes!).
 Since then Jade has also had success in the IFSA 15 – 18 category.
 A highlight was 1st place in the Fernie IFSA regional in 2018.
-Jade has her freestyle technical certification (Fundamentalz), and her L100 IFSA coaching certification.
-She is conscientious, a great technical skier, freakishly brave, and she can also out cliff-jump most of the boys.
+Jade has her L100 IFSA coach, her freestyle technical certification, and her first aid certification.
+She is conscientious, a great technical skier, freakishly brave, and she can out cliff-jump most of the boys.

-Cole was born and raised in Canmore, Alberta.
-He started skiing at the age of 2 and, from that moment on, Lake Louise has been his home hill.
-After a short and successful stint ski racing, Cole moved to competitive big mountain skiing for 2 seasons and, after that, to slopestyle.
-Cole now mixes his time between freeride and slopestyle, and hopes to dedicate more time to backcountry skiing and ski filming.
-Cole won the IFSA North American Championship event at Whistler, and won the overall North American Championships, in 2016.
-The next season Cole placed 5thin slopestyle and 3rdin half pipe and the Canadian Junior National.
+Cole is a professional skier born and raised in Canmore, Alberta.
+He started skiing at the age of two.
+From that moment on, Lake Louise has been his home hill.
+After a successful stint ski racing, Cole moved to big mountain skiing for two seasons.
+He then did a season of slopestyle.
+In 2016, Cole won the IFSA North American Championship event at Whistler, and won the overall IFSA North American Championship.
+In 2018, Cole placed 5th in slopestyle, and 3rd in half pipe, at the Canadian Junior National.
+In 2019, Cole came back to the IFSA junior freeride circuit, and podiumed in a number of events.
+Cole also won the Quiksilver Young Guns competition.
 Cole is about as passionate about skiing as is humanly possible, and this seems to rub off on almost everyone he comes in contact with.